 Due to the spread of the coronavirus (COVID-19) throughout Singapore and the resulting restrictions imposed by the government, Lee Kong Chian Natural History Museum has been temporarily closed until further notice.
 We will keep you up to date any developments and please stay safe.

 The Lee Kong Chian National Museum is a natural history museum located within the National University of Singapore’s Kent Ridge Campus.
 It’s best known for housing the famous Raffles Natural History Collection.

-This unique museum not only collects and displays important specimens, it has also been able to nurture interest in Singapore’s biodiversity, as well as highlighting of environmental issues.
+This unique museum not only collects and displays important specimens, but it has also been able to nurture interest in Singapore’s biodiversity, as well as highlighting environmental issues.

 Lee Kong Chian Natural History Museum – Ticket Prices, Singapore

-Lee Kong Chian Natural History Museum is open on all days and public holidays except Mondays, with three sessions (etnry times) at 10am, 1pm and 4pm.
-Last admission to the museum gallery is at 5.30pm.
+Lee Kong Chian Natural History Museum is open on all days and public holidays except Mondays, with three sessions (entry times) at 10am, 1pm and 4pm.
+Last admission to the museum gallery is at 5:30pm.
 If taking the MRT, alight at Clementi Station.